Robin M Dodsworth

 2008-2009.
 NC State FRDP Individual Program grant, “An exploratory study of sociolinguistic variation in Raleigh, NC”. $5,600.

-forthcoming.
+2019.
 Dodsworth, Robin and Richard Benton.
-New Approaches to Class and Network in Sociolinguistics.
+Language variation and change in social networks: A bipartite approach.
 Routledge.

 2011.
 Michnowicz, Jim and Robin Dodsworth (eds.).
 Selected Proceedings of the 5th Workshop on Spanish Sociolinguistics.
 Somerville, MA: Cascadilla.

-forthcoming.
+2018.
 Dodsworth, Robin.
 Community detection and the reversal of the Southern Vowel Shift in Raleigh.
-Proceedings of LAVIS IV.
+Language Variety in the New South (Reaser, Wilbanks, Wojcik & Wolfram, eds).
 UNC Press.

 2017.
 Dodsworth, Robin and Richard Benton.
 Social network cohesion and the retreat from Southern vowels in Raleigh.
 Language in Society 46: 371-405.